Emergency Dental Appointments in St. Paul, MN

 Typically, during a dental emergency, we numb the area thoroughly, but we do not administer oral sedation.
 Oral sedation requires a thorough health history and preparation.
 However, we may be able to offer sedation if you need invasive follow-up care following your initial emergency appointment and suffer from dental anxiety.

-Dr. John Grittner, your St. Paul dentist, offers oral sedation as an option for patients who have difficulty getting numb or who experience a fear of the dentist.
+Drs.
+Drs.
+John Grittner and Jadilyn Nguyen Grittner, your St. Paul dentists, offer oral sedation as an option for patients who have difficulty getting numb or who experience a fear of the dentist.
 We use calming prescription medication to help you achieve this relaxed state.
 Since each person is different, we customize the amount and type of medication for the best results and will not begin treatment until you are completely comfortable.
-It's difficult to do this planning during a dental emergency, but may be feasible at follow up.
+It's difficult to do this planning during a dental emergency, but may be feasible at follow-up.

 To make sure that sedation dentistry is safe for you, we will perform a full medical history and evaluate any interactions with your current medications.
 Each patient responds differently to medication, and we will ask questions about your history with sedatives to help you achieve a deep state of relaxation that lasts for the duration of your appointment.